 Inorganic and Materials Division of the Department of Chemistry at the University of Alberta.

-Our group currently consists of one research associate, three postdoctoral fellows, and six graduate
+Our group currently consists of three postdoctoral fellows, eight graduate students, and two undergraduate students.

 POSITIONS ARE AVAILABLE FOR GRADUATE AND UNDERGRADUATE STUDENTS INTERESTED IN INORGANIC SOLID-STATE AND MATERIALS CHEMISTRY.

 See also research descriptions in these programs:

 ATUMS: Alberta / Technical University of Munich International Graduate School

 Future Energy Systems: High-throughput Materials Discovery through Materials Genomics

 Approaches to Materials Discovery in Inorganic Solid State Chemistry

 e study inorganic solids, which form the basis of many of today's technological applications.
 How do metals and metalloids combine to form these new solids (called intermetallic compounds)?
 Surprisingly, it is still not easy to predict how elements (especially metals) react with each other, what structures they adopt, and what physical properties they possess.
 For some specific solids, chemists have been successful in applying strategies to "design" new compounds, such as manipulating building blocks or identifying missing members within related series.
 Because these strategies rely on precedent, by definition, they cannot foresee surprising or counterintuitive results.
 Exploratory work is essential for expanding our knowledge base.